Working with OpenRefine

-- You should find no more clusters are found.
-None of the available methods offered to cluster
+- You should find that using the default settings, no more clusters are found, for example to merge

-Chirodzo.
-To merge these values we need to hover over them in the village text facet, select edit, and manually change the names.
+- To merge these values we will hover over them in the village text facet, select edit, and manually change the names.
+Change

 Ruaca.
 You should now have four clusters: